Prz901/discordClone/README.md

-### This is a simple project using React and simulat a program like discord.
+### This is a simple project using React and simulate a program like discord.
+This simulate is only visual not usual.